tkareine/jekyll-minibundle/README.md

 standard unix pipe, feeding asset file contents to it in desired order via standard input, and reads the result from standard output.

 Why is this good?
-Well, a fingerprint in asset's path is the [recommended way](https://developers.google.com/speed/docs/best-practices/caching) to handle caching of static resources, because you can allow caching the asset forever.
+A fingerprint in asset's path is the [recommended way](https://developers.google.com/speed/docs/best-practices/caching) to handle caching of static resources, because you can allow caching the asset forever.
 Calculating MD5 digest over the contents of the